Last Updated on September 9, 2021

 Write down your plans and follow that plan.
 A study was done by Harvard University and found that their top graduates succeeded because they wrote down their goals and how they would achieve them.
 Writing them down increases your vision and accountability in making your goals and objectives to occur.

-A. Kari (Creator of Productive Schedule)
+A. Kari (Creator of Best Friend Reviews)

 Having a vision of why I want to be productive is one of my best productivity tips.